foundry-rs/starknet-foundry/docs/src/testing/running-tests.md

 # Running Tests

-To run tests with Forge, simply run the `snforge test` command from the package directory.
+To run tests with `snforge`, simply run the `snforge test` command from the package directory.

 ```shell
 $ snforge test